 Daniel C. Richman is the Paul J. Kellner Professor of Law at Columbia Law School.

-Richman is a former federal prosecutor who served as chief appellate attorney in the U.S. Attorney's Office for the Southern District of New York, and has served as a consultant to the Department of Justice and the Department of the Treasury on federal criminal matters.
+Richman is a former federal prosecutor who served as chief appellate attorney in the U.S. Attorney's Office for the Southern District of New York (where he was an Assistant from 1987 to 1992), and has served as an adviser to FBI Director James B. Comey and a consultant to the Department of Justice and the Department of the Treasury on federal criminal matters.
 Richman was the Brendan Moore Professor in Advocacy at Fordham Law School before joining Columbia Law School’s faculty.
 In 2004, Richman was appointed by New York City Mayor Michael Bloomberg as chairman of the Local Conditional Release Commission.
-He is currently an adviser to FBI Director James B. Comey.

 - Criminal procedure, adjudication

 - Federal criminal law